mrlesmithjr/sync-forked-repo/README.md

 ## Requirements

-Define `UPSTREAM` in script to reflect your respective upstream repo for your fork.

 Define `LOG_FILE` in script to reflect the location of the log file to use for logging.
 The default is set to `sync-repo.log`.

+Define `UPSTREAM` in script to reflect your respective upstream repo for your fork.

+Define `UPSTREAM_BRANCH` in script to reflect your respective upstream repo's branch to sync with.

 ```python
 # Defines the log file name and location of where to log to